corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 commences using the configured signing key.
 If their privileges are not sufficient then the signing task will prompt for another user to be authenticated, repeating this process until the configured HSM authentication threshold has been exceeded.
-* The Network Parameter update is signed then persisted back to the appropriate Network Map service or Signable Material Retriever service.
+* The Network Parameter update is signed then persisted back to the appropriate Network Map Service or Signable Material Retriever service.
 When the Network
 Map is next updated and signed, the newly signed parameter update will be included and therefore broadcast to the network participants.